MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD08_LAB_MANUAL.md

 3. Add _ViewStart.cshtml.

-4. Add existing views to the layout.
+4. Add existing views to the web application.

 5. Add sections to layout and views.